The New Social Environment#571

 A photo of Vincent Katz

-Poet, translator, and hybrid-form prose writer Vincent Katz is the author of the poetry collections Broadway for Paul (2020), Southness (2016), Swimming Home (2015), and the book of translations, The Complete Elegies of Sextus Propertius (2004).
+Vincent Katz is a poet, translator, and hybrid-form prose writer, and the author of the poetry collections Broadway for Paul, Southness, Swimming Home, and the book of translations, The Complete Elegies of Sextus Propertius.
 His writing on contemporary art and poetry has appeared in Art in America, the Brooklyn Rail, and The Poetry Project Newsletter.
-As curator of the Readings in Contemporary Poetry series at Dia:Chelsea from 2010-2021, Katz edited the anthology Readings in Contemporary Poetry (Dia Art Foundation, 2017).
-In 2021, pieces from an opera in collaboration with composer Sarah Sarhandi were performed at the Tête-à-Tête Opera Festival in London.
 He lives in New York City.

 Sarah Sarhandi